 Violet Krubaeck’s stellar amateur career exemplifies how the sport institutions of the Chicago–the churches, the parks, and the clubs–together helped develop her into a great basketball, softball, and track champion.

 Violet Krubaeck was one of the outstanding women athletes in Chicago between the wars, a star competitor in track and field and basketball in the 1920s and top softball player and basketball player throughout the 1930s.
 She is a great example of how the institutions of Chicago–the clubs, the churches, and the park districts–help produce a great champion for some than fifteen years.
-She was a strong and tall woman and loved participating in sports, and all she had to do was look around her Ravenswood neighborhood and she could find a church, park, or club where she could develop her talents.
+She was a strong and tall woman and loved participating in sports, and all she had to do was look around her Ravenswood neighborhood and she could find a church, a park, or a club where she could develop her talents.

 Krubaeck was born on May 26, 1909 in the Ravenswood community on the North Side of Chicago to a working class German immigrant parents; her father Herman, was an automobile mechanic, and her mother, Martha (born Anna Martha Krapf), was a housewife.
 Most of the residents in her neighborhood were of German and Swedish extraction.
 She came from a large family, with three sisters and three brothers.
 With two of her sisters, Mildred (born August 6, 1912) and Evelyn (born November 13, 1913), she was close with and shared an interest in athletics.
 All three sisters played basketball and participated in other sports through the family church, Pilgrim Lutheran Church.1